srishtiipatil/E-commerce-Sentiment-Analysis-for-Amazon-Reviews-/README.md

 📊 **Outcomes** <br>
-A trained sentiment classification model for customer reviews.
+A trained sentiment classification model for customer reviews. <br>
 Insights into the most common positive and negative keywords.